DannyDannyDanny/methodology/README.md

   * [ ] Add [Custom utils](https://dev.to/kenbellows/a-few-python-repl-config-tricks-3o6i).

 This methodology repo is focused on Python Data Processing based projects with som external dependencies (APIs or DBs).
-The repo is actively being updated; Leave a star t bookmark it or _Watch_ the repo to get notificatied of updates.
+The repo is actively being updated; Leave a start bookmark it or _Watch_ the repo to get notificatied of updates.

 ## Commit messages and `gitmoji`